awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 **CloudHSM cluster ID**
 Where: Cryptographic configuration tab
 The cluster ID of the AWS CloudHSM cluster that contains the key material for the CMK\.
 This field appears only when the CMK is created in an AWS KMS [custom key store](custom-key-store-overview.md)\.
-If you click the CloudHSM cluster ID, it opens the **Clusters** page in the AWS CloudHSM console\.
+If you choose the CloudHSM cluster ID, it opens the **Clusters** page in the AWS CloudHSM console\.

 **Custom key store ID**
 Where: Cryptographic configuration tab
 The ID of the [custom key store](custom-key-store-overview.md) that contains the CMK\.
 This field appears only when the CMK is created in an AWS KMS custom key store\.
-If you click the custom key store ID, it opens the **Custom key stores** page in the AWS KMS console\.
+If you choose the custom key store ID, it opens the **Custom key stores** page in the AWS KMS console\.

 **Custom key store name**
 Where: Cryptographic configuration tab